Ravoxsg/awesome-two-stage-summarization/README.md

 ## Scope
 Here we list all of papers related to two-stage neural summarization.
 Summarization can be extractive or abstractive.
 The two-stage aspect is defined broadly speaking as any method which involves re-training a base sequence-to-sequence summarization model *which has already been fine-tuned* (using the summary labels from the given dataset).
 Two-stage models come in different flavors:
 * Fine-tuning the model again, with a *different loss* (e.g, contrastive learning objective).
+For instance: SeqCo, BRIO.
+* Using *guidance signal* from another model.
+For instance: GSum.
 * Generating summary candidates, then *re-ranking* them.
+For instance: SimCLS, SummaReranker.
 * ...

 ## List of main (single-stage) summarization papers for reference